Whereiswald0/LHL-stat_Modeling_proj/README.md

 Also, Yelp simply did not track informatoin about the locations I was interested in.

 ## Future Goals
-Automation of the collection process would by high on the list of future additions, as well as developing an off-line list of CTA station coordinates to join with the City Bike API, to avoid calling the Four Square API, as that query could take ten minutes to process.
+Automation of the collection process would by high on the list of future additions, as well as developing a corrected and off-line list of CTA station coordinates to join with the City Bike API, to ensure the data from Four Square is accurate.